Mobile Marketing Statistics to Help you Plan for 2018

 Inbound marketers have been following the rise of mobile marketing for years.
 The mobile marketing statistics below will help you understand mobile marketing isn’t just about apps and your website.
-Even your emails need to be fully optimized to offer the best experience on the go. stand why and also provide some guidance when shaping your mobile marketing strategy in the coming year.
+Even your emails need to be fully optimized to offer the best experience on the go.
+Understand why and also provide some guidance when shaping your mobile marketing strategy in the coming year.

 Consider how ingrained mobile devices are in our lives as both consumers and professionals today.
-This “new norm” alone tells us that mobile marketing should no longer be considered a “trend.”
-It should be a staple.
+This “new norm” alone tells us that mobile marketing should no longer be considered a “trend,” it should be a staple.

 Use Mobile Marketing Statistics to Help You Plan a Mobile Marketing Campaign